linsun449/cliper.code/ReadMe.md

 [![Leaderboard](https://img.shields.io/badge/ModelScope-Model-green)](https://modelscope.cn/models/sunlin449/CLIPer)

 ## :fire: News
-- We have released a gradio demo, where you can find it in [huggingface](https://huggingface.co/spaces/sunlin449/CLIPer) with CPU and [ModelScape](https://modelscope.cn/studios/sunlin449/CLIPer/) with GPU or in you device by running ```app.py```.
+- We have released a gradio demo, and you can find it in [huggingface](https://huggingface.co/spaces/sunlin449/CLIPer) with CPU and [ModelScape](https://modelscope.cn/studios/sunlin449/CLIPer/) with GPU or in you device by running ```app.py```.
 - We have released the sourse code of CLIPer (all the models needed will be downloaded automatically when running the code).